 - A. In-Person Conferences.
-Unless otherwise ordered by the Court, all in-person conferences will be held in Courtroom 1105 of the Thurgood Marshall United States Courthouse, 40 Centre Street, New York NY.
-If any counsel wishes for a conference to be conducted remotely (by telephone or video), he or she should confer with all other counsel and promptly file a letter-motion to that effect in accordance with Paragraph 4(A). - B. Teleconferences.
-Unless otherwise ordered by the Court, any proceeding held by telephone will be on the Court's dedicated conference line, which can be accessed by calling (855) 244-8681 and then entering Access Code 2303 019 3884, followed by the pound (#) key.
-When prompted for an attendee ID number, press the pound key again.
-The following procedures shall apply to all teleconferences with the Court: - i.
-At least twenty-four hours before a scheduled teleconference, the parties must jointly email to the Court the names and honorifics (e.g., Mr., Ms., Dr., etc.) of counsel absent permission of the Court, no more than two per party who may speak during the teleconference.
-The email should also provide the telephone numbers from which counsel expect to join the call.
+Unless otherwise ordered by the Court, all in-person conferences will be held in Courtroom 706 of the Thurgood Marshall United States Courthouse, 40 Foley Square, New York NY, 10007.
+If any counsel wishes for a conference to be conducted remotely (by telephone or video), he or she should confer with all other counsel and promptly file a letter-motion to that effect in accordance with paragraph 4(A). - B. Teleconferences.
+Unless otherwise ordered by the Court, any proceeding held by telephone will be on the Court's dedicated conference line, which can be accessed by calling (855) 244-8681 and then entering Attendee ID Number 2312 828 7066, followed by the pound (#) key.
+The following procedures shall apply to all teleconferences with the Court: